joshbegley/nyt-latest/README.md

-**Uruguay resumes training for Copa AmÃ©rica after players protest conditions**\
+**Uruguay resumes training for Copa América after players protest conditions**\
-`The national teamâs players union told The Athletic that the national team's protest was a result of âsome differences in negotiations."`\
+`The national team’s players union told The Athletic that the national team's protest was a result of “some differences in negotiations."`\
 https://nytimes.com/athletic/6482204/2025/07/09/uruguay-player-protest-copa-america-femenina/

 **A three-day search for the letter that led to the creation of Wales' women's national team**\